 About the funding

 The project is funded with a grant from the African American Cultural Heritage Action Fund, a program of the National Trust for Historic Preservation.
 The National Trust’s Action Fund is the largest U.S. resource dedicated to the preservation of African American historic places.
 A matching grant was provided by the 1772 Foundation.

 Preservation Pennsylvania’s $50,000 grant was awarded in the Project Planning category for development of a new statewide program to protect and preserve Pennsylvania’s African American cemeteries and burial grounds, with a pilot project offering mini-grants, technical assistance, and a toolkit for cemetery stewards.

 Over one hundred African American cemeteries have been identified in Pennsylvania telling an underrepresented part of our history, yet they are threatened by underfunding, development, and changing demographics.
 These sites are also the final resting place of Black veterans, including many of the 8,612 Pennsylvania men who served with the United States Colored Troops in the Civil War.
 This grant will pilot methods of direct assistance to these sites as well as offering training and technical assistance to the larger community of cemetery stewards.
 It will also help build public awareness and identify additional funding to preserve this heritage.

-A matching grant from the 1772 Foundation will enable Preservation Pennsylvania and PA Hallowed Grounds to develop a program that will support the long-term preservation of Pennsylvania’s African-American cemeteries by aiding the cemetery stewards who manage these sites.
+This program will allow Preservation Pennsylvania and PA Hallowed Grounds to develop a program that will support the long-term preservation of Pennsylvania’s African-American cemeteries by aiding the cemetery stewards who manage these sites.

 ABOUT THE AFRICAN AMERICAN CULTURAL HERITAGE ACTION FUND FROM THE NATIONAL TRUST FOR HISTORIC PRESERVATION